-Simply put, this is an artistic masterpiece that will awe you.
+An artistic masterpiece that will awe you

 On the surface, Flower is one of those download-only titles on PS3 that was never going to get many sales.
 The usual “hardcore” gamer crowd would likely become very bored within just a level of the game, and find its visual style disorienting and possibly obnoxious.
 However, if you are not one of the folks who need to shoot something in the face every 30 seconds, and are looking for one of the prettiest and most relaxing games on any platform, past and present, then you should go and get Flower right now.